The Ontario 55+ Summer Games

 Mississauga was chosen for its premiere sport venues, ease of access, experienced planners, enthusiastic volunteers and willingness to work with all levels of government and national/international sport governing bodies to achieve success.

-The City will be hosting a number of public celebrations, cultural festivals and promotional activities to support the Games.
+The City will be hosting a number of public celebrations and promotional activities to support the Games.

 Mississauga will have a dynamic and collaborative sport system that enables all residents to enjoy sport to the extent of their interests and abilities.
 Mississauga will be known for its commitment to the celebration, promotion and development of sports events, facilities, participants and organizations.